tylerkvo/escape-the-lawn/README.md

 Game pitch - Embark on a thrilling puzzle adventure through the grand Pavilions of UVA’s historic Lawn, where players must conquer mini UVA-themed quests to execute a daring escape (graduation)!

 How to play - What do we need to know in order to play the game?
 Controls?
 Setup?
 Anything and everything you think we need.
-The game uses WASD or arrowkeys to move the player, and spacebar to interact.
+Controls: The game uses WASD or arrowkeys to move the player, spacebar to interact, and escape key to cancel.
 To begin the game, enter the main menu and press 'Start College.'
+The player will spawn on UVA's Lawn, where they can move around to explore the world.
+A hovering arrow will indicate the direction a player needs to follow to get to a minigame they must complete.
+They must complete one minigame to move onto the next.

 Amount/type of content available - Explain how many levels, what major features are available, etc, basically so we don’t miss anything you created.